bcit-ltc/infrastructure-documentation/docs/dev-workflow/getting-started-dev.md

 ### `docker compose`

 When you install `docker`, the executable includes functionality that creates a local dev environment to simulate how microservices would run in production.
-The `docker compose` command reads a `docker-compose.yml` file and launches containers connected by a virtual network to simulate a microservice pattern.
+The `docker compose` command reads a `docker-compose.yml` file and launches containers connected by a virtual network.

 See [Docker Compose File Basics](https://takacsmark.com/docker-compose-tutorial-beginners-by-example-basics/#compose-file-basics) for a good overview of how `docker-compose.yml` files work.